pndaproject/platform-console-backend/console-backend-data-manager/README.md

 	}
 }

-Package is mandatory, property settings are optional
+Package and user are mandatory, property settings are optional
 ````

 ### Destroy _application_